The world is changing. The internet. Smartphones. Iced coffee.

 What Cold Brew Coffee Ratio Should I Use?

 This part can be tricky.
-It’s why many people give up on making cold brew at home (it’s real sad).
+It’s why many people give up on making cold brew at home (it’s really sad).
 Let’s make this easy.

 Firstly, it’s important to know that balanced coffee is usually made around a 1:17 ratio.
 That’s 1 gram of coffee for every 17 grams of water (or 1 tablespoon per 3 ounces).